DrKenReid/Shackleton-Framework/README.md

 For any questions or comments for the creator of this tool, please message hpeeler@utexas.edu.
 This tool was intially created during a summer internship at Arm Ltd. in collaboration with professor [Wolfgang Banzhaf](http://www.cse.msu.edu/~banzhafw/) and postdoc [Yuan Yuan](https://www.researchgate.net/profile/Yuan_Yuan73) out of Michigan State University.

-Stella Li (John Hopkins University, sli136@jhu.edu) enhanced this framework during her 2021 summer internship in collaboration between Arm and Michigan State Unviversity.
+Stella Li (John Hopkins University, sli136@jhu.edu) enhanced this framework during her 2021 summer internship in collaboration between Arm and Michigan State Unviversity, including working with [Dr. Ken Reid](http://kenreid.co.uk/index.html).
 Below is a list of enhancements in Shackleton 2.0:

 - Elitism (percentage specified as parameter)
 - New randomly generated individuals